eladmeidar/mini/README.markdown

   vmstat | nc localhost 12345
   echo "#musicteam,#legal,@alice New album uploaded: ..." | nc somemachine 12345
   tail -f /var/log/important.log | nc somemachine 12345

+run stuff by typing ?command in the main mini channel or by dmsging mini bot. this will invoke miniminimini.rb with the command as an arg. place miniminimini.rb on your $PATH.